jaantollander/masters-thesis/content/30_lustre.md

 # Collecting usage statistics with Lustre Jobstats
 ## Setting identifier format
+> TODO: reference to the background section about Lustre

 We can configure Lustre to collect file system usage statistics with *Lustre Jobstats* by setting a value for `jobid_name` parameter, as explained in the section 12.2 of Lustre manual [@lustredocs, sec.
 12.2].
 Jobstats keeps counters of various statistics of file system-related system calls.
 We can specify the format `job_id` with `jobid_name` parameter.